jakubzasanski/execute-php/README.md

 Note
 ----

-All uppercase function name on PHP will be converted to lowercase on `exec-php`.
+All uppercase function name on PHP will be converted to lowercase on `execute-php`.

     // file.php
     <?php